BenchLabs/bench-technology-handbook/on-technology-investment.md

 Some support work is low-leverage, like deleting a message from the message feed, and some of it is high-leverage, like creating a view that analysts use for months.
 To satisfy our stakeholders, both types of work need to happen.

 If we're lazy, and say yes to every single request we get, the leverage of our support investment is exactly proportional to the requests that we get.
 There are two ways to counter this.
 The first is to limit the time we have for support, which forces us to prioritize requests based on their impact.
-The second is to invest in innovation that either automates or at least significantly reducse thee work required for support tasks.
+The second is to invest in innovation that either automates or at least significantly reduces the work required for support tasks.

 ## Innovate